keti-hackathon-insa-ajata/Monitor/README.md

 # OM2M Monitor

-Monitor running on the central server to process data and send it to the central server database via the REST api
+Monitor running on the central server to process data and send it to the central server database via the REST api (link between OM2M and the REST Api)

 ## Prerequisites
   * Git